MichaelSynnott/CilDisassembler/README.md

 # CilDisassembler
-A rough and ready CIL disassembler to disassemble raw bytes into CIL.
+A rough-and-ready CIL disassembler to disassemble raw bytes into CIL.

 This is as rough as a bag of nails and could no doubt do with some improvement.
 I cobbled it together quickly to help me track down bugs in security products I work on.